scroll

 Currently, research and development on clathrate hydrates are focused on three pillars: preventing pipeline blockages, developing methane hydrate resources, and clathrate-hydrate-based technologies.

 In our group, we are focusing on the development of technologies that actively utilize clathrate hydrates.
-Recently, we have been performing research on seawater desalination/salt production technology and carbon dioxide capture and sequestration technology.
+Recently, we have been performing research on seawater desalination/salt production technology, lithium concentration technology, and carbon dioxide capture and sequestration technology.

 Next